-Thus, it was not a mistake and not a risky maneuver from Alboreto.
-It was the car, which suddenly at some point without any warning.
-It is not yet unclear what was the piece that costed Michele’s life.
-Head of Audi Sport Wolfgang Ulrich, in a press release, spoke about the incident as an incomprehensible tragedy, by adding:
+It was not a mistake and not a risky maneuver from Alboreto.
+The car suddenly went off track at some point without any warning.
+The car piece that killed Michele needs to be identified.
+In a press release, Head of Audi Sport Wolfgang Ulrich said that the incident was an incomprehensible tragedy.
+He further adds:

 "We will do everything in our power to find the reason for this incident.
 Right now, our thought and prayers are with Michele’s wife Nadia, his two daughters and his whole family".

-"Hope that at least, she can live in wonderland".
+"I hope that she can live in wonderland at least".

 Michele was an amazing character.
-At 45, his racing passing was still intact, which was a hallmark ever since he was a child and working as mechanic.
-He was prudent and asked the others to be cautious as well.
-He also passed away like many others in the cars’ history.
-One day, he confessed that, after retiring from motorsport, he would have wanted to write a book.
-Not one which narrates a usual collection of personal memories but something which would have helped the motorsport fans to understand what is behind a race.
+At 45, his racing passion was still intact.
+It was a hallmark that he had ever since he was a child.
+He also worked as mechanic.
+The Milan driver was prudent and asked the others to be cautious as well.
+He passed away in the same way that other drivers did in the history of motorsport.
+One day, he confessed that he wanted to write a book after retiring from motorsport.
+It was a book that would have collected personal memories.
+In addition, it was a book that would have helped the motorsport fans to understand what goes on behind the scenes of a race.

 "How a driver lives the races before, during and after".

-Sensations and emotions that never make it onto in the newspapers or in television, caught up as we are in the immediacy that tries to cool everything down.
-Unfortunately, he will never write it.
-His passing was immediately commented with commotion from Maranello.
+These are sensations and emotions that are never being talked about in the journalism field, whether it is newspapers or television.
+They are always caught up in the immediacy that tries to cool everything down.
+Unfortunately, he would never write the book.
+His death was immediately commented with commotion by the Maranello president.
 Montezemolo expresses his sadness:

 "I was shocked when I heard the news.
-I will bring this shock with me even during the race.
-At this moment all my thoughts go out to Michele’s wife and daughters".
+The death of Michele, caused by a tragic coincidence, is a terrible event.
+At this moment all my thoughts go out to his family".

 "He was a simple guy.
 He remained like this even in the moments where success tends to change people.
 One memory stands out.
 In the evening, when everyone would run towards the city centers and the great hotels, Michele remained on track, dines with the mechanics and then played Scopa.
 It is difficult to find a driver like him nowadays".